“It’s Dad,” he says. “They found a tumor and gave him two months to live.”

 “Labor is another similarity between birth and death.
 We go through labor to enter this world and labor to leave it.
 Some labors are short, some long…

-The parts of me that felt too weird to share with people who reject the idea of anything spiritual, and giant pieces of darkness, of the shame of feeling unwanted, swirl around inside of me up into my chest.
+The parts of me that felt too weird to share with people who reject the idea of anything spiritual and giant pieces of darkness, of the shame of feeling unwanted, swirl around inside of me up into my chest.

 I’m deep underwater, gasping for air.